Create an MCP request for your collection

 1. Choose an existing workspace or create a new one.

-3. Select the server's communication method:
+3. Choose the server's communication method:

 Tip: Alternatively, you can paste an MCP server's JSON configuration.